yuvalmGS/gigaspaces-wiki-jekyll/xap100adm/blobstore-cache-policy.markdown

 {% endsection %}

-This storage model leverages the JVM heap to store indexes and the external storage device to store the raw data in a serialized form.
+This storage model leverages on-heap LRU cache (deserialized form) and off-heap LRU cache (serialized form) to store data, on-heap to store indexes and external storage device to store the raw data in a serialized form.

 ![blobstore1.jpg](/attachment_files/blobstore1.jpg)

-The JVM heap is used also as a first level cache for frequently used data.
-Repetitive read operations (by Id, by template or using a SQL query) for the same data will be loaded from the external storage medium upon the first reqeust and later be served from the JVM heap based cache.
+The JVM heap is used as a first level LRU cache for frequently used data.
+Repetitive read operations (by Id, by template or using a SQL query) for the same data will be loaded from off-heap LRU cache or from an external storage medium (SSD) upon the first reqeust and later be served from the on-heap or off-heap based cache.

 ## How BlobStore Storage Model Different from the Traditional XAP Persistence Model?
 Unlike the traditional XAP persistence model, where the IMDG backing store is usually a database with relatively slow response time, located in a central location, the storage interface assumes very fast access for write and read operations, and a local, dedicated data store that supports a key/value interface.
 Each IMDG primary and backup instance across the grid is interacting with its dedicated storage medium (in our case SSD drive) independently in an atomic manner.